born2net/Angular-kitchen-sink/Readme.md

 What features of Angular does this app cover? well pretty much all the core stuff:

-- System.js modulated async loader (not a fan of Webpack and it's black magic)
+- System.js modulated async loader
 - Routing with Async of modules (App1 and App2) on a per navigation basis
 - jQuery integration the Angular way via BrowserDomAdapter
 - CommBroker dependency service, value sharing and mediator design pattern